How to tell if you're dehydrated

 Mild dehydration - a 1.5 percent drop in water levels - can negatively impact focus, alertness, and short-term memory.

-Severe dehydration leads to type 2 diabetes, cancer, high blood pressure and obesity, and altered mood states, and increased error rates while driving in men.
+Severe dehydration leads to type 2 diabetes, cancer, high blood pressure and obesity, altered mood states, and increased error rates while driving in men.

 In women, the lack of water results in fatigue, tension, and anxiety.